selfcan/luci-app-oplist/README.md

 ## 🚀 Features
 - **Built-in Binary**: The musl binary file of OpenList is packaged, bypassing the source that comes with OpenWrt.
-- **Full Control**:Support setting TLS, log storage location, etc. for OpenList in LuCI
+- **Control easy**:Support setting TLS, log storage location, etc. for OpenList in LuCI
 - **Intuitive WebUI**:It's as simple as running OpenList in Linux CLI.

 ## 📦 Install